 Glassy systems typically break a symmetry of the Hamiltonian.
-It has been argued that de Sitter space is unstable to quantum fluctuations \cite{Mottola85,*Anderson18,*Krotov11,*Mottola86,*Polyakov08,*Polyakov10,Anderson14}, but this latter result is debated.
+It has been argued that de Sitter space is unstable to quantum fluctuations \cite{Mottola85,Anderson18,Krotov11,Mottola86,Polyakov08,Polyakov10,Anderson14}, and thus at most a false vacuum, but this latter result is debated.
 Calculations in Euclidean signature find a unique vacuum that can be analytically continued to Minkowski signature \cite{Marolf11}.
 It was argued in \cite{Anderson14} that the unstable vacua are missed in the Euclidean computation because of the Euclidean regularity conditions.
 We suggest here that the unstable vacua are present as metastable states, just like in the partition function for a glass.

 Techniques from glass theory can be used to count the metastable states, which give a configurational entropy, or {\it complexity}, $\Sigma$.
 The complexity vanishes in the liquid phase and becomes nonzero in the glassy phase \footnote{The complexity can vanish again at a lower temperature, the ideal glass (or Kauzmann) transition.
 In the ideal glass phase, the logarithm of the number of metastable states is subextensive.}.